danielneil/Smart-Worm-Habitat/research/bin-design.md

+# Smart Worm Farm - Bin Desigh Considerations

+The Smart Worm Farm is based on the premise of a continous flow vermicomposting system.

 ## What is Continuous Flow Vermicomposting?

 Continuous flow vermicomposting is a method of vermicomposting where composting worms are fed organic matter from the top and worm castings are